Closed-form estimators for an exponential family derived from likelihood equations: Simulation study

-} where $\theta$ and $\widehat{\theta}^{*(i)}$ are the true parameter value and its $i$-th bootstrap bias-reduced estimate, and $N$ is the number of Monte Carlo replications; see \cite{sauloetal:22} and \cite{vilaetal:22}.
-The sample sizes and true values of the parameters considered are: $n \in \{20,50,100,200,400,600\}$, $\alpha\in \{0.5,1,2,4,6\}$, and $\beta=1$.
+where $\theta$ and $\widehat{\theta}^{*(i)}$ are the true parameter value and its $i$-th bootstrap bias-reduced estimate, and $N$ is the number of Monte Carlo replications.
+The sample sizes and true values of the parameters considered are: $n \in \{20,50,100,200,400,600\}$; $m\in \{1,2,5,10,15\}$, $\Omega=1$ (Nakagami); $\alpha\in \{0.5,1,2,4,6\}$, $\beta=1$ (gamma and new log-generalized gamma); and $\nu\in \{1,2,5,10,15\}$, $\tau^2=1$ (scaled inverse chi-squared).
 The number of Monte Carlo replications was $N=1,000$ and the number of bootstrap replications was $B=200$.
 The required numerical evaluations were implemented using the \verb+R+ software through the use of some packages already available at \url{http://cran.r-project.org} and some new computational routines.

+{ In order to motivate the use of bootstrap bias reduction, Figure~\ref{fig_comparison} presents the empirical RB of the standard ML and bootstrap bias-reduced ML estimators for the new log-generalized gamma distribution.
+From this figure, it is clear that the standard ML estimators are noticeably biased, especially for small sample sizes, whereas the bootstrap bias-reduced estimators substantially correct this bias.
+The results for the other distributions are similar.}